 As a graduate student at the University of Toledo, her doctoral studies focused on the educational development for disenfranchised communities.
 She has serve the community for over fifteen years as a Restorative Justice (RJ) Facilitator working with inner-city youth, teaching the skill of healing community trauma through listening and critical thinking skills.
 She works with the Lucas County Juvenile Court and Toledo School District to provide community network services to families based on her social work in public health and water education and advocacy.
 As a Detroit native, Alicia started her love for youth and education as a Kindergarten teacher for several years later servicing as Principal.
 Her work with the Catholic Diocese as the Educational Coordinator focused on delinquency prevention, sparking her studies in criminal justice, law and social justice education.
 Alicia serves on several boards from Healing our Waters Coalition/Equity Committee to the Ohio Energy Table.

 Andrea Savage, Youth Leadership Expert Award

 Andrea works with both youth and the Spanish speaking community in Southwest Denver & the City of Sheridan to restore healthy urban waterways and organize for environmental and social justice.
 She holds a BA and MA in Community Education from Goddard College and serves as chair to the Harvey Park Sustainability Team.
-Andrea has over 10 years experience in community education and environmental justice, including work for the Sierra Club, San Benito Rising, Santa Cruz Water Department, Amigos de las Americas, and Instituto de la Naturaleza y Sociedad de Oaxaca.
+Andrea has over 10 years experience in community education and environmental justice, including work for Groundwork Denver, the Sierra Club, San Benito Rising, Santa Cruz Water Department, Amigos de las Americas, and Instituto de la Naturaleza y Sociedad de Oaxaca.
 She lived and worked abroad in Oaxaca, Mexico, for two years.